Halle Berry Is Instagram Official with Her New Music Producer Boyfriend

 Further fueling romance rumors, the 35-year-old musician sent back the 'gram love with the same photo and caption as his new flame.

-The actress, who finalized her divorce with ex-husband Olivier Martinez in December 2016, has played coy about her relationships until now.
+The actress, who finalized her divorce from ex-husband Olivier Martinez in December 2016, has played coy about her new relationship until now.
+This may be their first social media lovefest, but, according to a source at E!
+News, the couple has been together for two months.
+"They have been seeing each other for about two months and met through friends in the industry," the source said.

 RELATED: Halle Berry Shows Off Her Reality-Defying Figure in a Plunging Jumpsuit

 We couldn't be happier for the new lovebirds.
-Keep the cute couple moments coming, Halle and Alex!
+Keep the cute couple moments coming our way!